jithincheriyan/coine-2022-auckland/technical_programme.md

 The workshop will be held virtually on 10 May 2022, 05:00&ndash;09:30 UTC+12, Auckland time (9 May 2022, 19:00&ndash;23:30 UTC+2, Paris time).
 [Click here to find the corresponding time at your location](https://www.timeanddate.com/worldclock/converter.html?iso=20220509T170000&p1=22&p2=195&p3=136&p4=233&p5=179)

 Joining the workshop is free.
 We will be using Zoom.
-We will post the conference joining detail here.
+[Click here](https://bristol-ac-uk.zoom.us/j/95656631063?pwd=dXhUdHh0RHVGdWhXMklQN2k3TmpVZz09) to join.

 ### Session 1 (Welcome followed by six full paper presentations)